dmaulikr/map-your-photos/README.md

 ## About

-<i>Map Your Photos</i> utilizes ArcGIS platform to visualize and store geo-referenced pictures from [Flickr](https://www.flickr.com/) public feed.
+<b>Map Your Photos</b> is an iPhone application that utilizes ArcGIS platform to visualize and store geo-referenced pictures from [Flickr](https://www.flickr.com/) public feed.

 *Submitted to [Runtime Quartz Hackathon 2016](https://blogs.esri.com/esri/arcgis/2017/01/06/runtime-quartz-hackathon-results/).*